Embedded-AMS/EmbeddedProto_Example_STM32_Bluetooth/README.md

 1. Install STM32CubeIDE if you have not already.
 2. Install the dependencies required by Embedded Proto.
 They are listed [here](https://github.com/Embedded-AMS/EmbeddedProto).
 3. Checkout this example repository including the submodule of Embedded Proto: `git clone --recursive https://github.com/Embedded-AMS/EmbeddedProto_Example_STM32_BLE.git`.
+4. Make setup.sh and generate_source_files.sh executable. `chmod +x setup.sh` and `chmod +x generate_source_files.sh`
-4. Setup the environment required for Embedded Proto and the desktop script by running the setup script: `./setup.sh`.
+5. Setup the environment required for Embedded Proto and the desktop script by running the setup script: `./setup.sh`.

 The setup script already does it for you but you can regenerate the source code using the `./generate_source_files.sh` script.
 This is required when you have changed the \*.proto file.